It is not possible to load the page you were looking for on KNVB.com.

 Do you use an adblocker?
 Try turning it off and reload the page.

 The World Cup will be held in Qatar in 2022.
 The opening match will be on 21 November and the final is scheduled for 18 December.
-Here is the KNVB standpoint on this tournament:
+This is the KNVB standpoint on this tournament:

-- Football has the power to connect countries and peoples, enabling them to enter into dialogue on difficult issues - a process referred to as football diplomacy.
+From a sporting point of view, the World Cup represents the highest stage of football, for both the players and the millions of fans worldwide.
+The World Cup qualifying campaign has yet to start, but we are fully aware of the problems in Qatar and are helping to make and strengthen improvements.
+Football has the power to connect countries and peoples, enabling them to enter into dialogue on difficult issues - a process referred to as football diplomacy.
 This process facilitates international diplomacy and paves the way for discussion on issues such as human rights in places where it is urgent to do so.